dmx-systems/cytoscape-edge-connections/README.md

 **0.3.0** -- Jan 14, 2019

 * Improved aux node styling:
-    * An aux node gets the same color as the edge it represents automatically
+    * An aux node automatically gets the same color as the edge it represents
-    * Aux nodes have class `aux-node`, for manual styling (`auxNodeData` config option is removed)
+    * For styling aux nodes have class `aux-node` (config option `auxNodeData` is now removed)
 * API changes:
     * Support edges with string IDs as well
-    * New method: `edge()` returns an aux node's edge
+    * New method: `edge()` returns the edge represented by the given aux node
-* Proper extension namespacing (thanks to @maxkfranz):
+* Extension is properly namespaced (to avoid interference with Cytoscape or other extensions/applications, thanks to @maxkfranz):
-    * Initializer returns API object (don't clobber Cytoscape's core and collection API)
+    * Initializer returns idiosyncratic API object (instead extending Cytoscape's core and collection prototypes)
-    * Internal: use a scratchpad to enrich edge data
+    * Internal: use a (namespaced) scratchpad to store edge data (instead of changing edge `data` directly)

 **0.2.1** -- Jan 5, 2019